 How Does an Irrevocable Life Insurance Trust for Premium Financing Work?

 The ILIT is a holding device for your life insurance policy.
+(Typically you will want an indexed universal life insurance policy for premium financing.)
 It removes your life insurance proceeds from the total value of your estate.

 By placing your life insurance under the control of an ILIT, you provide your beneficiaries with immediate tax-free cash liquidity when you pass away.
 Your life insurance death benefits are immediately available to the heirs named in the trust instead of getting held up in probate.